MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/raman.md

 * All materials analyzed in the Breakerspace must be non-hazardous and safe to handle
 * The instrument can be used to measure liquids, solids, powders, and gases
 * Generally good for studying organics, polymers, acids/bases, metal oxides, and semiconductors
-* Not useful for metals, ionic salts such as NaCl, or overly fluoresching materials
+* Not useful for metals, ionic salts such as NaCl, or overly fluorescing materials

 ##### _If you have any questions about whether a material is appropriate to characterize in the Breakerspace, please ask before bringing it to the lab._